 While Vergas is the home of "The World's Largest Loon", just over 350 individuals also call the town home.
 A quarter of the population is over 65 years of age and 20 percent is age 18 or younger.
-This close-knit community includes 155 households with a median household income of \$45,625 annually (ACS, 2019).
+This close-knit community includes 155 households with a median household income of \$45,625 annually.
+(ACS 2019)

 Locals note, "It's a great place to visit, and an even better place to live!"
-This rings true, as many residents choose to live in Vergas and commute to surrounding cities for work.
-Vergas is also a regional and statewide destination for its many lakes, its public swimming beach, the giant loon in Long Lake Park, and the many unique events that take place over the course of the year: Looney Days, the Hairyman Run, Maple Syrup Festival, Small Town Christmas, and Vergas Day of Play, just to name a few.
+This rings true as many residents choose to live in Vergas and commute to surrounding cities for work.
+Vergas is also a regional and statewide destination for its many lakes, its public swimming beach, the giant loon in Long Lake Park, and the many unique events that take place over the course of the year: Looney Days, the Hairyman Run, Maple Syrup Festival, and Small Town Christmas, and Vergas Day of Play, just to name a few.
 In fact, these events were cited many times by residents and visitors at the public meetings and focus groups held to gather more input on the topic of tourism and seasonal residency.

-The cost of living in Otter Tail County is \$47,196.
+Belonging to Ottertail County, Vergas is part of an area in which the cost of living is \$47,196.
 The county's unemployment rate is lower than the state average and hovers slightly above 5%.
-When considering the workforce, 91% of individuals in the area hold a high school diploma and 61% are college educated (MN DEED, 2020).
+When considering the workforce, 91% of individuals in the area hold a high school diploma and 61% are college educated.
+(MN DEED 2020)

-Health Care and Social Assistance (20.75%), Manufacturing (18.1%), and Retail Trade (11.7%) are the largest industries.
+Health Care and Social Assistance (20.7%) Manufacturing (18.1) Retail Trade (11.7) are the largest industries.
 Health Care and Social Assistance, Accommodation and Food Services, and Retail Trade are the industries with the highest number of vacancies.
-(MN DEED, 2020).
+(MN Deed 2020).

-Otter Tail County is no stranger to the age-wave affecting Greater Minnesota, with more deaths than births regarding natural population.
+Otter Tail County is no stranger to the age-wave affecting Greater Minnesota with more deaths than births regarding natural population.
 There is a slight increase in growth coming from immigration.
 (MN DEED 2020).
-The population pyramid (below) projected for Otter Tail County in 2040 illustrates that the largest age segments of the population are expected to fall at age 75 and above, representing a significant demand for services supporting these age groups.
+Figure 1, a population pyramid projected for Otter Tail County in 2040 illustrates that the largest age segments of the population are expected to fall at age 75 and above, representing a significant demand for services supporting these age groups.